Himanshu Prabha Ray

 With her interdisciplinary approach, she has authored many books and research papers on history, world heritage, and archaeology and is a recipient of many awards from research institutions.

 Ray notes, most of the historians focus on political dynasties of medieval South Asia and have neglected the history of the sea.
 In her recent project focusing on Indian coastal belt from Goa to Mangalore wherein, she intends to study the history of the sea through the historical monuments dated back to European time.
 Ray recommends that coastal history can not be isolated as only the history of India, instead, it has to be a study of the area covering the entire Indian Ocean region.
 To preserve the degrading coastal heritage, she comments "we need to draw on rigorous research and blend history, archaeology, and heritage, especially world heritage".

 Works

-Among many books authored by Himanshu Prabha Ray, the following are some of her prominent works:
+Among many books authored by Himanshu Prabha Ray, the following are some of her works: